Mountains and Lakes in Japan

 Shapes of the mountains are gentle, so it is like a highland.

-There are some small onsen village and ski resorts.
+And, there are some small onsen village and ski resorts.

 The water of underground lakes has the world's top clarity.